gautamkrishnar/github-pages-gallery/README.md

 13. Click on the Add button.
 Now you are all set.

 #### Adding a new album to gallery
-1. Go to the gallery folder of the cloned repo.
+1. Go to the gallery folder of the forked repo.
 2. Click on Create a new file button.
 3. Type AlbumName/.gitkeep in the input box
 4. Click Commit Changes button at the bottom.